EQT Completes Acquisition Of WSO2

-(MENAFN- GlobeNewsWire - Nasdaq) With the Acquisition complete and a new board in place, WSO2 is well-positioned to accelerate the company's business and market growth worldwide

-Austin, TX , Aug.
-13, 2024 (GLOBE NEWSWIRE) -- WSO2, a leading global provider of digital transformation technologies, said today that its acquisition by EQT, first announced May 3, 2024, has completed.
+WSO2, a leading global provider of digital transformation technologies, said today that its Acquisition by EQT, first announced May 3, 2024, has completed.
 EQT will support WSO2's next phase of accelerated growth and innovation by drawing on EQT's deep experience in the software space, global Network of industry experts, and dedicated digital value-creation team.

 New WSO2 Board Positions WSO2 for Accelerated Growth